 The eight national Drought Resilience Adoption and Innovation Hubs are organised into regional areas that broadly reflect the key agricultural and climatic zones across the country.

 The geographical area of the SW WA Hub extends far beyond what many Western Australians know as our South-West region.
-The SW WA Hub is essentially everything south of the Pilbara, and includes what those in the agricultural industry know as the southern agricultural growing region of WA.
+The SW WA Hub is essentially everything south of the Pilbara, and includes what those in the agricultural industry know as the southern agricultural growing region of Western Australia.

 South-West WA Climate Context